Promoting safe, respectful campus communities at Griffith University

 Sustainable Development Goals

-Griffith University is aligned with the United Nation's Sustainable Development Goals (SDGs) and committed to tackling global challenges around good health and equity and inclusion for all.
+Griffith University is aligned to the United Nation's Sustainable Development Goals (SDGs) and is committed to ensuring good health and wellbeing, reducing inequalities and combating climate change, working towards a healthier, fairer and more sustainable world for all.